meom-group/tutos/conda.md

 ## Make a requirement file

-- You can also create an environment from a yaml file in which you specify all the library you need.
+- You can also create an environment from a yaml file in which you specify all the libraries you need.
 This requirement file env.yml must look like :

 ```yaml
 name: plots